 Can you tune a CB antenna without an SWR Meter?

 While it is possible to tune a CB radio antenna without an SWR meter, you’ll need a second, previously-tuned radio and the help of another person.
 Tuning your antenna is much easier with an SWR meter.
-If you do not have a meter, here is what to do:
+Here is how to tune a CB antenna without an SWR meter:

 Find an open piece of land (no buildings within forty yards), and have your support person turn on the second radio at least forty feet away from your radio.
 Tune both radios to the same channel (avoid the heavily-used channels 9 and 19).
 Use your radio to call the second radio.
 If the transmission is unclear, adjust the length of your antenna up or down until it improves.